dtbrough/30_days_of_code/README.md

 ctrl + c
 ```

-### features to add:
+## Features to add:
-Function to search oxford dictionary api for word definition and display result.
+1. Function to search oxford dictionary api for word definition and display result.
+2. Scoreboard function so multiple players can see scores over time.
+3. Create flask webapp as web interface.